-The professional MA in Design with a concentration in Design Management at University of Kansas educates students in the theory, methods, and practices relevant to managing design in an organizational and business context.
+The professional MA in Design with a concentration in Design Management and Strategy at the University of Kansas educates students in the theory, methods, and practices relevant to managing design in an organizational and business context.
 The program affords students the requisite knowledge to augment their own professional skills and abilities, perform as effective design managers, and advance their careers.
 Courses are offered at both the Lawrence and Edwards campuses to accommodate the schedules of working professionals.

 “Design,” according to Britain’s Prime Minister, Gordon Brown, “is not incidental to modern economies, but integral; not part of success but at the heart of success; and not a sideshow, but the centerpiece.”1 Indeed, design management has been described as “applied innovation.”
 By capturing talent and resources available inside and outside an organization, design managers are instrumental in helping organizations create new value in products, services, environments, and user experiences.
 Paraphrasing David Kelly, CEO of IDEO, a leading product innovation firm, design is a powerful source of differentiation in the marketplace.2

 Successful companies manage design in order to strengthen brand identities, fend off low-cost competition, reap the benefits of new technologies, renew connections to the customer, and foster a culture of innovation.
 More companies are looking to design managers for leadership in coping with rapid change.
 That leadership comes in the form of new innovation strategies and ways of producing fitter, more customer-relevant offerings.